Individual Welfare Analysis: Random Quasilinear Utility, Independence, and Confidence Bounds: A New Confidence Set for Nonlinear Models

-Since $CS^{\xi}_{k}$ and $CS^{LS}_{k}$ utilize information differently, it is possible that neither is a subset of the other.\footnote{We provide heuristics about the size and shape of the confidence set $CS^{\xi}_{k}(1-\alpha)$ in Appendix \ref{appx.shape}.} We can construct $\hat{L}_{k}(1-\alpha/K)$ and $\hat{U}_{k}(1-\alpha/K)$ for each $k$ by taking the minimum and maximum of $CS^{\xi}_{k}(1-\alpha/2K)\cap CS^{LS}_{k}(1-\alpha/2K)$, respectively, to sharpen the confidence set.
-Note that the confidence level for each confidence set is $(1-\alpha/2K)$ to implement the Bonferroni correction.
-In our empirical applications, we do observe improvement in this intersection approach compared to using one method alone.
+Since the confidence sets by inverting Chatterjee's $\xi$ and by the estimation-based approach utilize information differently, it is possible that when using alone, neither is a subset of the other.
+Hence, the intersection approach may improve the power by yielding a smaller confidence set.
+In our Monte Carlo simulations and empirical applications, we do observe improvement in this intersection approach compared to using one method alone.

-Furthermore, the intersection approach also improves feasibility in computing the $CS^{\xi}_{k}$s.
-As we propose to compute $CS^{\xi}_{k}$ by grid search, a parameter space for $\theta_{k}$ is needed.
-However, the upper bound on $\theta_{k}$ is usually unknown in practice; see Remark \ref{rem.unit} for details.
-Now the bounded $CS^{LS}_{k}(1-\alpha/2K)$ can serve as the parameter space by noting that